rundeck/rundeck/docs/en/08-integration/01-chapter9.md

     { "Name": "value1", "Name2":"value2" }

-This will populate the select menu to show the labels, and .
+This will populate the select menu to show the names and use the values.

 Name Value List: